Large language models (LLMs) are the main kind of text-handling AIs, and they're now absolutely everywhere.

-We're now into the third and fourth generation of LLMs, and with that, they're increasingly useful and powerful.
-We also have the first generations of large multimodal models (LMMs), which are able to handle other input and output modalities, like images, audio, and video, as well as text—which complicates things even more.
-So here, I'll break down some of the most important LLMs and LMMs on the scene right now.
+We're now into the fifth and sixth generations of LLMs, and with that, they're increasingly useful and powerful.
+Reasoning models that take extra time to work through hard problems are the biggest shift in the past year.
+Before that, it was the introduction of large multimodal models (LMMs), which are able to handle other input and output modalities, like images, audio, and video, as well as text.
+Of course, the rapid pace of these developments complicates things even more.
+So here, I'll break down some of the most important LLMs, LMMs, and reasoning models on the scene right now.

-Take the word "best" with a grain of salt here: I've tried to narrow things down by offering a list of the most significant, interesting, and popular LLMs (and LMMs), not necessarily the ones that outperform on benchmarks (though most of these do).
-I've also mostly focused on LLMs that you can use—rather than ones that are the subjects of super interesting research papers or just teased in marketing materials—since we like to keep things practical around here.
+Take the word "best" with a grain of salt here: I've tried to narrow things down by offering a list of the most significant, interesting, and popular models, not necessarily the ones that outperform on benchmarks (though most of these do).
+I've also mostly focused on LLMs, LMMs, and reasoning models that you can actually use—rather than ones that are the subjects of super interesting research papers or just teased in marketing materials—since we like to keep things practical around here.

 Click on any app in the list below to learn more about it.